escapecode/Blender-VSE_FPS_adjust/README.md

 # Overview
+This Blender add-on automates  the Video Sequence Editor when adjusting each strip's FPS to match your output render's FPS.
+If you change your output render FPS, all associated strips will be updated.

+Using this add-on prevents movie strips playing too fast or slow, movies not synchronized with sounds, etc.  Also, audio and movie strips from an imported video are combined into a meta.
+This makes it easier to do operations such as moving and cutting, since you only have to move a meta, not a movie and audio strip in unison.
-In Blender's Video Sequence Editor automatically wrap selected strips into meta with movie speed adjust to scene FPS
+ Video Sequence Editor automatically wrap selected strips into meta with movie speed adjust to scene FPS

 Blender is FPS based not seconds based (like movies are).
 This add-on handles the conversion.